Google

 Frequently Asked Questions

-What rental yield might I expect from a Meyer Blue investment property in the current Katong market?
+What rental yield can I expect if I purchase a unit at Meyer Blue as an investment property?

-How does Meyer Blue's pricing compare to recent per-square-foot transactions in Katong?
+How does Meyer Blue's pricing per square foot compare to recent Katong transactions?

-What is the Additional Buyer's Stamp Duty impact for Singapore Citizens buying Meyer Blue as a second property?
+What are the Additional Buyer's Stamp Duty implications if I'm buying Meyer Blue as a second property?

-How does Meyer Blue compare to competing developments within the Katong precinct?
+How does Meyer Blue compare to nearby competing developments in the Katong area?

-Which unit stacks or floor levels within Meyer Blue offer the best value proposition for buyers?
+Which unit stacks, floor levels, or configurations at Meyer Blue offer the best value proposition?

-What future supply pipeline should I anticipate for residential development in the East Coast district, and how does this affect Meyer Blue's long-term value?
+What is the future supply pipeline in the East Coast district, and could it impact Meyer Blue's resale prospects?